hivemq/mqtt-cli/docs/_docs/hivemq/schemas.md

 Create a new schema and upload it to a HiveMQ node.
 The schema definition may be provided either directly from the command line or from a file.
+Upon successful creation, the version that has been assigned to the created schema will be printed.

 ```
 mqtt hivemq schemas create